Canadians in Cassino Battlefield Tour

 On the Gustav Line for the last battle

 During the final battle of Monte Cassino, the role of the 1st Canadian Armoured Brigade (1st CAB) was to assist the 8th Indian Division in crossing the Gari River.
-The 17th Brigade and Ontario Tanks would provide direct fire support for the crossing.
-At 6:00 PM on May 11, Sir Oliver Leese sent a message to all 8th Army regiments, wishing good luck to all the troops.
-The attack was set to begin!
-That night, starting at 11:00 PM, the troops were tasked with establishing a bridgehead, expanding it, and clearing an extensive area around Sant’Angelo.
+The 17th Brigade and Ontario tanks provided direct fire support for the crossing.
+At 6:00 PM on May 11, Sir Oliver Leese sent a message to all 8th Army regiments, wishing good luck to the troops.
+The attack was about to begin!
+That night, starting at 11:00 PM, the troops were tasked with establishing a bridgehead, expanding it, and clearing a large area around Sant’Angelo.

 Monte Cassino Battlefield tours for Canadians kingsmill's bridge